 In classic American relish, the main vegetable used is cucumber.
 It has a less firm and more watery consistency, so I’ve made calculations and have added steps to counter the difference.
 One is quartering and removing the wet seeds from inside the tomatoes.
 The other is chopping and draining the rest of the tomato flesh and other veg so that it dries out and firms up.
 Doing this cuts down on the cooking time and ensures the vegetable ingredients don’t turn to mush in your final green tomato relish.

 Thanks to turmeric, the final color is yellowish, though keeping some of the green tomato juice back (from the removed tomato seeds) and adding it into the brine helps green up the color.
-There are some traditional bright green relishes in the USA and this color is achieved through food coloring.
-Most food color is artificial but there are natural food colors too if you wish to add some.
-They seem to rely on spirulina though which does fade in handmade soap.
-I’ve not tried them before to know if the green color survives for long in relish.
+There are some traditional bright green relishes in the USA, and this color is achieved through food coloring.
+Most food color is artificial, but there are natural food colors, too, if you wish to add some.
+They seem to rely on spirulina, and if you’d like to add a touch, feel free.
+It may impart a slight seaweedy flavor, though.

 Tips for Making Green Tomato Relish

 There are a few notes on this recipe that I’d like to share before you begin.
 First, on the size of the vegetables after you chop them up.
-In the recipe, I use a food processor (this is my exact model) to finely mince each.
+In the recipe, I use a food processor to finely mince each.
 I’d really recommend that you do the same or cut the pieces to the same small size by hand.
-Larger pieces are fine in things like chutney but the smaller pieces are really much better suited for relish.
-A food processor saves so much time and effort too!
-Just make sure that you don’t accidentally purree your veg!
+Larger pieces are fine in things like chutney, but the smaller pieces are really much better suited for relish.
+A food processor saves so much time and effort, too!
+Just make sure that you don’t accidentally puree your veg!
 Gently pulse.

 The other thing is that this is a safe preserving recipe.
 This means that it finishes with a water bath to kill off mold and yeast and to create a vacuum seal under the lid.
 To be able to do this, you should not use recycled jars saved from supermarket shops since they can crack in the bath.
 Instead, use preserving jars and new lids.
 The type that I use in this recipe is the 1-lb (16 oz) jars that I use to bottle honey.
-You can also get purpose-made Mason or Kilner jars and preserving lids.
-With that said, let’s get picking some green tomatoes and make the best green tomato relish you’ve ever had!
+You can also use pint jars and preserving lids.
+With that said, let’s pick some green tomatoes and make the best green tomato relish you’ve ever had!

 Sweet Green Tomato Relish Recipe